Nutrition for babies, toddlers and pre-school children: A Q&A with Frankie Phillips

 Frankie says: Gluten is a type of protein that is naturally present in wheat, rye and other cereals.
 It’s not essential to the diet as the protein we need can come from other sources.
 The problem is that avoiding gluten means avoiding a lot of foods which normally provide us with a good balance of nutrients.
 For example, bread made from wheat contains gluten, but we also get a lot of vitamins and minerals from bread, so if we stopped eating it, those vitamins and minerals would need to come from another source.

 Many people try cutting out gluten, but it’s actually quite rare to have a true gluten intolerance.
 If you are concerned that your little one might be affected by gluten, your GP can refer on for further tests.
 It can be dangerous to simply exclude any food groups from the diet without proper advice, so ask to see a dietitian.
-There is some really useful information here at bda.co.uk.com/Allergy.
+There is some really useful information about food allergies and intolerances here on the British Dietetic Association website.

 Question: How do you know if your toddler has become lactose intolerant?